TuanTTranCS/concordia-bigdata-project/README.md

 *Based on the column type, data frame description and the first 2 rows, we know that each data row is a record of a workout of a single user, with the associated activity type (sport) and other data like heart rates, locations and record times (timestamp).*<br />

-High level summary of the data set:
+High level summary of the dataset:

 |Users count|Activity types count|Workouts count|Total records count|
 |---|---|---|---|